Botanical Name: Livistona chinensis

 Chinese Fan Palm is a BIG plant with sprawling fanlike fronds that grow up to 2 ft (60 cm) across.

 When mature, this palm is a picture of elegance.
 Its broad, fan-shaped foliage is carried on tall stems, making it a graceful ornamental for the home.
+Treat it right and you'll enjoy your Chinese Fan Palm for many years.

 Put it in a bright spot, but out of direct sunlight.
 You'll find that this palm is adaptable to average home temperatures and is easy to please.